lukso-network/docs/docs/standards/universal-profile/07-lsp9-vault.md

 ### LSP1 - UniversalReceiver

-This standard enables the vault to be notified of any incoming transactions either it's a token transfer, vault transfer, information transfer, etc ..
+This standard enables the vault to be notified of any incoming transactions either it's a token transfer, vault transfer, information transfer, etc.
-This is very useful for vaults where anyone could customize the way his account react to certain tokens by rejecting them or operate a specific call on each token receive.
+This is very useful for vaults where anyone could customize the way her/his account reacts to certain tokens by rejecting them or operating a specific call on token receive.

 Check **[LSP1-UniversalReceiver](../generic-standards/02-lsp1-universal-receiver.md)** standard for more information.